cyclus/cyclus.github.com/source/module/main.rst

 to the right place!

-This guide assumes that you have |cyclus| installed, are familiar with running simulations, and understand user-level concepts.
+This guide assumes that you have |cyclus| installed, are familiar with running simulations and understand user-level concepts.

 To get started please follow the instructions in :doc:`hello_world`.